 Signing a consent form does not necessarily prevent you from pursuing a medical malpractice lawsuit.
-Sometimes the forms that patients sign are simply consent forms agreeing to treatment.
+Sometimes patients simply sign consent forms agreeing to treatment.
 Others prove that medical professionals told patients about certain risks, treatments, or procedures.
 These consent forms do not allow doctors, nurses, or other medical personnel to provide negligent care.
 Medical personnel can and should be held accountable for any instance of medical malpractice.

 Pursuing Legal Help for a Birth Injury Case